 Current hate crime legislation allows any existing offence to be aggravated by prejudice in respect of one or more of the characteristics of race, religion, disability, sexual orientation and transgender identity.

-This approach does not involve the creation of new offences; rather it involves an existing offence, such as an assault, being motivated by, or demonstrating, hostility in respect of one or more protected characteristics.
+This approach does not involve the creation of new offences; rather it involves an existing offence, such as an assault, being motivated by, or demonstrating, hostility in respect of one or more characteristics.
 These are known as statutory aggravations.
 The court is currently required to record the statutory aggravation and take it into account when determining an appropriate sentence.

 As well as ensuring that levels of hate crime are recorded, it sends a signal that society does not accept this form of conduct.
 It also reassures victims and their families that an offence motivated by prejudice has been formally acknowledged and taken into account in sentencing.

 In Scotland, the law currently recognises hate crimes as motivated by prejudice for statutory aggravations based on:

 - race: section 96 of the Crime and Disorder Act 1998

 - religion: section 74 of the Criminal Justice (Scotland) Act 2003